Feyerabend/logic/VIEWPOINT.md

 ### From logic to connectionism ...

-During the spring of 1992, however, the then docent in theoretical philosophy Sten Lindström had a small course in AI.
+During the spring of 1992, however, the then docent (associate prof.) in theoretical philosophy, Sten Lindström, had a small course in AI.
 He had introduced me to model theory and Kripke semantics in another modal logic course exactly ten years earlier.
 It was possibly the first ever AI course at the institution (not really close, but although I saw in the possible courses under Kanger there was one in 'automata theory').
 Lindström went through common problems such as consciousness,